frankfarach/CV/CV.md

 Disorders*
-The project involves the development of free (open-source) software that can easily integrate various kinds of data from different studies to meet the data management needs of anxiety disorders researchers.
+The project involves the development of free (open-source) software that can easily integrate various kinds of data from different studies to meet the data management needs of anxiety disorders researchers involved in interventional and registry-related research.
 Role: Co-Investigator

 ### Past